 Primarily to fund development and support of the platform but also includes web site hosting fees and other fees associated with supporting the mission.
 The mission's roadmap lays out the work to be accomplished.

 What form of money do you accept?

-Bitcoin (BTC) and Monero (XMR).
-If interested, send a request to firstname.lastname@example.org with GIFT in subject line and whether you wish to give BTC or XMR and an address will be generated and returned.
+Bitcoin (BTC).
+If interested, send a request to email@example.com with GIFT in subject line.
+An address will be generated and returned.
 Use the fingerprint below to verify the public key is valid if possible.
 It's recommended to use Bisq.network or Samourai wallet as they both use TOR.
 In the future, it is planned to support gifting directly in the 1M5 dapp.